aws-samples/aws-stf-core/README.md

 In this section, you will use the tool [Postman](https://www.postman.com/product/what-is-postman/) to test the Context Broker API.

-You will use the Context Broker public API endpoint to create your first entity.
+You will use the Context Broker service of the STF Core unified API to create your first entity in the Context Broker.

-For CRUD (Create, Read, Update and Delete) operations on entities, the endpoint `{ContextBrokerPublicApiEndpoint}/ngsi-ld/v1/entities` is used.
+For CRUD (Create, Read, Update and Delete) operations on entities, the endpoint `{StfCoreEndpoint}/ngsi-ld/v1/entities` is used (as per the [NGSI-LD specification](https://www.etsi.org/committee/cim)).

 When using the `POST` method, you can provide the `@context` in the payload, as shown above, or in the HTTP headers:
 ```